Best Indian Diet After Angioplasty: Tips and Lifestyle Changes

 After angioplasty care and diet should focus on eating healthy nutritious foods; and staying sufficiently hydrated.
 This is necessary to aid your body’s healing process and reduce your risk of complications.

-Make sure to include plenty of fruits, vegetables, whole grains, nuts, legumes, and seeds into your diet after angioplasty and follow the sage advice of a nutritionist to stay on top of your health.
+Make sure to include plenty of fruits, vegetables, whole grains, nuts, legumes, and seeds into your diet post angioplasty and follow the sage advice of a nutritionist to stay on top of your health.
 You can also include:

 Q4.
 What kind of lifestyle changes/ precautions after angioplasty procedure can help reduce the risk of heart problems in the future?